Promotion

 Also available from:

 Grace Hale was home from college when she first heard the family legend.
-In 1947, while her beloved grandfather had been serving as a sheriff in the Piney Woods of south-central Mississippi, he prevented a lynch mob from killing a Black man who was in his jail on suspicion of raping a white woman—only for the suspect to die by his own hand.
+In 1947, while her beloved grandfather had been serving as a sheriff in the Piney Woods of south-central Mississippi, he prevented a lynch mob from killing a Black man who was in his jail on suspicion of raping a white woman—only for the suspect to die the next day during an escape attempt.
 It was a tale straight out of To Kill a Mockingbird, with her grandfather as the tragic hero.
 This story, however, hid a dark truth.

 Years later, as a rising scholar of white supremacy, Hale revisited the story about her grandfather and Versie Johnson, the man who died in his custody.
 The more she learned about what had happened that day, the less sense she could make of her family’s version of events.
 With the support of a Carnegie fellowship, she immersed herself in the investigation.
 What she discovered would upend everything she thought she knew about her family, the tragedy, and this haunted strip of the South—because Johnson’s death, she found, was actually a lynching.
 But guilt did not lie with a faceless mob.